What's the matter with $\Sigma m_{\nu}$?: Background preference for

 \subsubsection{Discussion}

-In Fig.~\ref{fig:mnu_Omegam}, we demonstrate how the separate CMB-B and BAO constraints interact to produce this preference for a negative effective neutrino mass at the background level.
-In the left panel, we show the CMB-B and BAO constraints separately in the $\mnue-\Omega_{\rm m}$ plane.
+In Fig.~\ref{fig:mnu_Omegam}, we demonstrate how the separate CMB-b and BAO constraints interact to produce this preference for a negative signed neutrino mass.
+In the left panel, we show the CMB-b and DR2-cb constraints separately in the $\mnue-\Omega_{\rm m}$ plane.
 As anticipated from the discussion in Section \ref{sec:theory}, when only CMB data are used there is a broad degeneracy in this plane that stems from the degeneracy between $\omnue$ and $\omega_\Lambda$ that keeps the distance to last scattering fixed.
 BAO data, when the sound horizon $\rs$ is calibrated from the CMB prior on $\omega_{\rm b}$ and $\omega_{\rm c}$, can directly constrain low-redshift distances.
 Combined with the value of $\omcb$ obtained from the CMB prior, this results in the unfilled contours in the left-hand panel.

 Examining these constraints separately helps to isolate the impact of the shifts in $\omega_{\rm cb}$ when marginalizing over $A_{\rm 2pt}$.
-The excess lensing-like smoothing that is present in PR3 data is not well fit within \lcdm: the fit improves by $\Delta \chi_{\rm eff}^2 \approx -10$ when $A_{\rm 2pt}$ is freed \citep{Planck:2018vyg}.\footnote{This improvement is not only due to fitting the lensing-like feature at $600 \lesssim \ell \lesssim 1500$, but also due to improved fits at large angular scales made possible by degeneracies between $A_{\rm 2pt}$ and other parameters \citep{Planck:2016tof, Planck:2018vyg}.} $A_{\rm 2pt}$ is not a physical parameter however, and these improved fits have a lower matter density than is preferred by \lcdm.
-These shifts are visible in the reduced likelihoods shown in Fig.~\ref{fig:likelihoods}.
-We see from the right panel of Fig.~\ref{fig:mnu_Omegam}, and from the decreased tension with the NO minimum mass when $A_{\rm 2pt}$ is freed, that these shifts impact the significance of the $\omm < \omcb$ preference.
+The excess lensing-like smoothing that is present in PR3 data is not well fit within \lcdm: the fit improves by $\Delta \chi_{\rm eff}^2 \approx -10$ when $A_{\rm 2pt}$ is freed \citep{Planck:2018vyg}.\footnote{This improvement is not only due to fitting the lensing-like feature at $600 \lesssim \ell \lesssim 1500$, but also due to improved fits at large angular scales made possible by degeneracies between $A_{\rm 2pt}$ and other parameters \citep{Planck:2016tof, Planck:2018vyg}.} These improved fits have a lower matter density than is preferred in \lcdm, which can be seen in the reduced likelihoods shown in Fig.~\ref{fig:likelihoods}.
+We see from the right panel of Fig.~\ref{fig:mnu_Omegam}, and from the decreased tension with the NO minimum mass when $A_{\rm 2pt}$ is freed, that this shift in the inferred $\omega_{\rm c}$ impacts the significance of the $\omm < \omcb$ preference.
+One can also see how adding the $\thetas$ constraint significantly tightens the BAO constraint on $\bar m_\nu$.